Sandy Island – Sandy Island, South Carolina

 South Carolina | SC Picture Project | Georgetown County Photos | Sandy Island

 Sandy Island in Georgetown County got its name from the 9,000 acres of prehistoric sand dunes that comprise this refuge.
 The island and its unincorporated community exist between the Pee Dee and Waccamaw Rivers and can be accessed only by boat.
-Thanks to a joint effort by the island’s residents, the Coastal Conservation League, and SCDOT, the land now belongs to the people of South Carolina and the Nature Conservancy.
+Thanks to a joint effort by the island’s residents, the Coastal Conservation League, and SCDOT, the land now belongs to the people of South Carolina and The Nature Conservancy.
 It is the largest undeveloped freshwater island on the east coast.

-The Sandy Island community was founded by a former freed slave who had worked on local rice plantations.
+The Sandy Island community was founded by a freed slave who had worked on local rice plantations.
 Many of the current residents are his descendants.
 Because the residents live isolated from the influence of the Grand Strand’s modern culture, the Gullah way of life here is preserved.

 Sandy Island may be close to the bright lights of Myrtle Beach, but the island did not have electricity until 1965.
 Just a quick boat trip transports people to a simple world where the locals retire in peaceful solitude after a long workday on the mainland.